storj/docs/app/(docs)/object-mount/appendix/POSIX/page.md

 - Enabling POSIX Mode when [creating a mount in macOS](docId:QpBba8p4bMTXAkBK#step-2-configure-s3-credentials-and-create-a-mount)
 - Enabling POSIX Mode [creating a mount in Windows](docId:khHGfZsyY9NJ2uGK#step-2-configure-s3-credentials-and-create-a-mount)

+{% callout type="info" %}
+  **POSIX Feature Support on Mac & Windows**

+  User and Group identity features are not supported on Mac and Windows platforms:
+  - The owner of cloud objects is always reported to be the current user.
+  - The directory mode is reported as `0777` and the file mode is reported as `0666`.

+  Also, POSIX access controls are not enforced by Object Mount on Mac and Windows.

+  For a deeper understanding of the full suite of POSIX Mode Features see the Linux Getting Started Guide article: [](docId:cbm3PcQXmLpuYcbg) and the Linux User Guide article: [](docId:Eegoo1teiJ8eerae).
+{% /callout %}

 ## Enabling POSIX Mode: Linux